svartalfheim-solutions/.github/profile/README.md

 # Svartalfheim Solutions AS

-Nordic B2B SaaS integration platform built for Scandinavian SMBs.
+Nordic software company building on a shared platform foundation.

 - 🌍 EU-hosted, GDPR-compliant
-- ⚡ Built on the Yggdrasil platform
+- ⚡ Powered by Yggdrasil — our internal platform foundation
+- 🏔️ Built in Norway
 - 🔗 [svartalfheim.no](https://svartalfheim.no)